 - 1. Make sure that the following preconditions are met: - A Bluetooth USB adapter is connected to your device. - The Bluetooth device is ready. - The options Setup > Devices > Activate Bluetooth and Setup > Devices > Tray Icon are enabled. - 2.
-Launch the Bluetooth Tool via > System > Bluetooth Tool or another launch option, if available.
+Launch the Bluetooth Tool from the IGEL menu via System > Bluetooth Tool or another launch option, if available.